darktable-org/darktable/.github/ISSUE_TEMPLATE/bug_report.md

  - Are the steps above reproducible with a fresh edit (i.e. after discarding history)? **yes/no**
  - If the issue is with the output image, attach an XMP file if (you'll have to change the extension to `.txt`)
  - Is the issue still present using an empty/new config-dir (e.g. start darktable with --configdir "/tmp")? **yes/no**
+ - Do you use lua scripts?
+   - What lua scripts start automatically?
+   - What lua scripts were running when the bug occurred?